-QuinStreet is a leader in vertical marketing and media online.
-We have built a strong set of capabilities to engage Internet visitors with targeted media and to connect our marketing clients with their potential customers online.
+QuinStreet is a leader in performance marketing online.
+We have built a strong set of capabilities to engage Internet visitors with targeted media and to connect our clients with their potential customers online.
 We focus on serving clients in large, information-intensive industry verticals where relevant, targeted media and offerings help visitors make informed choices, find the products that match their needs, and thus become qualified customer prospects for our clients.

 We deliver cost-effective marketing results to our clients most typically in the form of a qualified lead or inquiry, or in the form of a qualified click.
-These leads or clicks can then convert into a customer or sale for clients at a rate that results in an acceptable marketing cost to them.
+Leads or clicks can then convert into a customer or sale for clients at a rate that results in an acceptable marketing cost to them.
 We are typically paid by clients when we deliver qualified leads or clicks as defined by our agreements with such clients.
 Because we bear the costs of media, our programs must deliver value to our clients and provide for a media yield, or our ability to generate an acceptable margin on our media costs, that provides a sound financial outcome for us.
-Our general process is:
+To deliver leads and clicks to our clients, generally we:

-- we own or access targeted media; - we run advertisements or other forms of marketing messages and programs in that media to create visitor responses or clicks through to client offerings; - · we match these responses or clicks to client offerings that meet visitor interests or needs, converting visitors into qualified leads or clicks; and - we optimize client matches and media yield such that we achieve desired results for clients and a sound financial outcome for us.
+- · own or access targeted media; - run advertisements or other forms of marketing messages and programs in that media to create visitor responses or clicks through to client offerings; - · match these responses or clicks to client offerings that meet visitor interests or needs, converting visitors into qualified leads or clicks; and - · optimize client matches and media yield such that we achieve desired results for clients and a sound financial outcome for us.